 The intricately sculptured unit at each end of the diatom

 The morphology of the valve provides many of the features used to classify diatoms.

-The silica plate forming one wall of a loculate areola.
-The velum is perforated with pores.
-Located on the external or internal wall of the areola, depending on species, opposite the foramen.
+In a loculate areola, may form the external or internal wall, depending on species, opposite the foramen.
 Plural form is vela.